How to sell a car privately

-After you've prepared your car for sale, there are several ways to safely sell your car and find potential buyers, each with its own security considerations:
+After you've prepared your car for sale, there are several ways to sell your car safely and find potential buyers, each with its security considerations:

-- Word of mouth: Find out if friends or family members are looking to buy a car.
-If you're able to find a buyer you already know, you may feel safer throughout the process.
+- Word of mouth: Find out if friends or family want to buy a car.
+If you can find a buyer you already know, you may feel safer throughout the process.
 On the other hand, it might be uncomfortable to ask family or close friends for the financial guarantees you'd ask of a stranger.
-Don't enter into a financial agreement you're not comfortable with, no matter how close you are with the other party.
+Don't enter into a financial agreement you're uncomfortable with, no matter how close you are to the other party.

 - Online: If you're considering the popular method of selling your car online, be wary of potential scams.
-Don't advertise unnecessary personal information, and avoid buyers who want to send you money electronically or have someone else pick up the car, especially if they don't want to test drive it first.
+Don't advertise unnecessary personal information.
+Avoid buyers who want to send you money electronically or have someone else pick up the car, especially if they don't want to test drive it first.

-- Newspaper classifieds: Newspaper advertising can feel less anonymous since you may be reaching a more local audience.
-You're still dealing with strangers, though, so be careful when meeting in person.
+- Newspaper classifieds: Newspaper advertising can feel less anonymous since you may reach a more local audience.
+You're still dealing with strangers, so be careful when meeting in person.

 - Physical advertising: This includes putting up flyers in your school or office and placing a "for sale" sign in the car window.
 These methods may limit your audience to people in your general community.
 However, you'll need to include some personal contact information in the ad.